stephenbunch/rethinkql/README.md

 import express from 'express'
-import { QueryContext, Schema } from 'rxql' import r from 'rethinkdb' import { RethinkDBConnection, RethinkDBTransport, createExpressMiddleware } from 'rxql/server'
+import { QueryContext, Schema } from 'rxql' import r from 'rethinkdb' import { RethinkDBContext, RethinkDBTransport, createExpressMiddleware } from 'rxql/server'

-// Create a new connection to the RethinkDB server. const db = new RethinkDBContext({
+// Create a new RethinkDB context. const db = new RethinkDBContext({
   port: 28015,
   host: 'localhost',